kenmoini/teleprompter-1/README.md

 - A second tablet used as a monitor for the Teleprompter operator.
 - A smartphone connected to that script's Control view, also for the Teleprompter operator.

+## OpenShift Installation

+1. Fork this repo
+2. Use the NodeJS S2I Builder Image with said forked repo
+3. ??????
+4. PROFIT!!!!1

 ## Detailed usage